jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 "Syntax" is a word to describe the rules for correct arrangement of symbols (in our case, tokens) in a language.
 Of course, there are many ways for that arrangement to be incorrect, and so it's also the parser's job to give a sensible error message when our list of tokens doesn't make sense.

 A reasonable person might ask at this point: what's an AST?
-Our definition of "syntax" above gives us a clue — it's a tree structure that represents an expression that in a particular language's grammar.
+Our definition of "syntax" above gives us a clue — it's a tree that represents the syntactic structure of some text that is well-formed according to a grammar.

 That covers the "Syntax Tree" part; the tree is "Abstract" because it will gloss over many details of the syntax in favour of representing its structure.
 This will become clearer as we examine the structure the parser creates, and the top of this post gives us a visualisation of what that tree looks like, so we have a sense of what we're building before we begin.